vonshirco/project-readme-descriptions/README.md

 ### Setup

 ### Install
-Installing and setting up the app
+Installing and setting up the app.

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo